 - Promoting comprehensive management of organic and inorganic solid waste management, and of the effluents generated during cacao processing.

-- Promoting gender integration in all program activities, fostering participation of women, men and youth.
+- Promoting integration in all program activities, promoting direct participation and involvement of women, men and youth.

 - Implementing different irrigation systems in 50% the fields of all farmers supported by the project.

 - Strengthening the work of the National Cacao Roundtable in terms of research, development and extension for cacao in the country.